Retreat Rules & Regulations

 If you are staying for longer periods not part of a retreat then it is suggested that you make arrangement with the ashram manager as to an amount you wish to donate per week and pay that in advance.
 Volunteer workers may have to make a contribution depending on what has been negotiated with them and their financial circumstances.

+UOCA can cancel your booking at any time prior to your arrival for any reason and you will receive a full refund and you agree that you have no further claim other than your refund and that you will not post negative reviews or make complaints if this occurs.
 Once you have made a booking you are under the ethical constraints of UOCA's Sila or moral conduct.
 Therefore you must act honestly.
 You must have a firm intention of attending if you make a booking and if due to unforeseen circumstances you have to cancel you must contact UOCA immediately.
-Your full donation should be made of the recommended amount when you book and will not be refunded if cancellation unless there are special circumstances and this is notified 7 days prior to the retreat start date.
+Your full donation should be made of the recommended amount when you book and will not be refunded if cancellation except according to your booking conditions unless there are special circumstances and this is notified 7 days prior to the retreat start date.
 We wish to operate by donation but it depends on others decency and sincerity.
 Due to past problems in this respect a 100% amount of the recommended booking fee donation is requested in advance unless there are certain special circumstances which need to be approved by the teacher.
 This can be paid by bank cheque or Paypal by credit card, or by a Bank Account transfer.
-Details will be provided of how to pay if necessary.
-Failure to make payment will cancel that booking and the person may not be welcome to reapply unless they have a valid excuse
+Details will be provided of how to pay if necessary on booking.

-Generally 1-2 hours helping out at the ashram is required a day and allows us to keep the costs down unless you are doing Helping Out backpacker work exchange in which case hours are 6 a day.
+Generally 2 hours helping out at the ashram is required a day and allows us to keep the costs down unless you are doing Helping Out backpacker work exchange in which case hours are 4-6 a day.
 If you stay longer than a week then you get off one day a week.
-This can be all sorts of different chores including cleaning, (helping with food preparation is not included in these hours as that is part of your nutrition classes nor is tidying up/cleaning the ashram area), gardening, maintenance.
+This can be all sorts of different chores, (everyday ashram cleaning and helping with food preparation and washing up is not included in these hours), gardening, maintenance.
 Work exchange may be doing path clearing, tree removal, renovation, building work and more strenuous labour.
 You are encouraged to do more than these hours as this will better connect you with the process here.
 Connecting with nature may be a part of some retreats and doing meditation work in the garden may be part of that.
 Private or casual retreats requires gardening activities to help maintain the ashram.
 If this poses a problem please contact us about this prior to booking.
 This activity is to benefit you as well as the ashram and it is not necessarily the quantity of what is done but the quality and meditational attitude in which it is done to bring peace and love to the ashram Buddha Field.
 EXEMPT: Some private or group retreats do not require helping out and an additional fee is paid by the guest.
 The private ‘relax indulge’ retreat is exempt from Karma Yoga work for example.

-If you break a serious rule or behave abusively you will be asked to leave immediately, and must do so or the police may be called to help you leave.
-Continually breaking minor rules and you will also be asked to leave after one warning and must do so that day.
+We want you to have a good safe time here where you learn a lot and have your peace respected.
+To protect everyone here then if you break a serious rule or behave abusively you will be asked to leave immediately, and must do so or the police may be called to help you leave.
+Continually breaking minor rules and you will also be asked to leave after a warning and must do so that day.
 There will be no refunds.
-If asked to leave you must either get a taxi - $200 to Grafton, hitch out, or take your own vehicle.
-If you decide to leave for your own reasons or are asked to leave for any reason at all including that which is not your fault, you may be given a lift to Grafton but there is no obligation on us to do so and you may be charged $70 for the lift.
+If asked to leave for misbehaviour you must either get a taxi - $200 to Grafton, hitch out, or take your own vehicle.
+We are not obliged to drive you out.
+If you decide to leave for your own reasons or are asked to leave for any reason at all including that which is not your fault, you may be given a lift to Grafton but there is no obligation on us to do so and you may be charged $100 for the lift if it is not scheduled.
 You may at our discretion receive a pro rata refund for your stay.